Transform Tools

 Photograph Resize Advanced Settings:

-• Angular Step da [5, 90]: angular integration of the anisotropy alpha.
-If alpha is chosen small, da should also be chosen small.
-But beware, small angles result in long runs!
-Choose it as large as you can accept.
+• Angular Step [5, 90]: angular integration of the anisotropy alpha.
+If alpha is chosen small, the Angular Step should also be chosen small.
+But beware that small angles result in long runs!
+So choose a value as large as you can accept.

 • Integral Step [0.1, 10]: spatial integration step width in terms of pixels.
 Should remain less than 1 (sub-pixel smoothing) and never be higher than 2.